How to access Leqembi before its EMA approval

 Leqembi approval in the EU: What's the current status?

 In January 2023, Leqembi's manufacturer, Eisai, submitted its marketing authorization application to the European Medicines Agency (EMA) [3].
 The application is currently in review.
-According to the EMA, a decision is expected in late 2023 to early 2024.
+A decision typically takes up to 210 days and should have been expected in late 2023 to early 2024.
+However, as of August 2024, there is no decision taken on Leqembi's EMA approval status.
+In the meantime, the MHRA in the UK approved lecanemab for use in early-stage Alzheimer's.

 Medical community reactions to Leqembi